zorncbllr/php-mono/README.md

 example:

+    // returns all rows in the table.
+    User::find() will

-    User::find() will return all rows in the table User::find(['email' => $email]) will return either the user or false if not found User::findById() will return the user from the database User::create() will create new user,
+    // returns either the user or false if not found.
+    User::find(['email' => $email])

+    // returns specific user from the database.
+    User::findById()

+    // creates new user in the database.
+    User::create()

 #### Model Auto-Completion